Koninklijke Philips N.V. – Annual report – 31 December 2022

 Respironics field action provision

-On June 14, 2021, Philips’ subsidiary, Philips Respironics initiated a voluntary recall notification in the United States and field safety notice outside the United States for certain sleep and respiratory care products related to the polyester-based polyurethane (PE-PUR) sound abatement foam in these devices.
+On June 14, 2021, Philips’ subsidiary, Philips Respironics initiated a voluntary recall notification in the United States and field safety notice outside the US for certain sleep and respiratory care products related to the polyester-based polyurethane (PE-PUR) sound abatement foam in these devices.
+The remediation is progressing globally.
+As of December 31, 2023, the production required for the delivery of replacement devices to patients has been substantially completed and the total number of units expected to be remediated remained stable during the year at 5.6 million devices (specific CPAP, BiPAP and mechanical ventilator devices), excluding certain end-of-life-devices which are expected to be retired.

-Following the FDA’s inspection of certain of Philips Respironics’ facilities in the US in 2021 and the subsequent inspectional observations, the US Department of Justice, acting on behalf of the FDA, in July 2022 started discussions with Philips regarding the terms of a consent decree to resolve the identified issues.
-At the end of December 2022, the discussions are ongoing.
-Furthermore, Philips is a defendant in a number of consumer class action lawsuits from users of the affected devices and a number of individual personal injury and other compensation claims.
-To date no provisions have been recorded for the litigation and investigations associated with the Respironics field action.
-For legal matters including claims refer to Contingencies, starting on page 204.
+Following the US Food and Drug Administration (FDA) inspection of certain of Philips Respironics’ facilities in the US in 2021 and the subsequent inspectional observations, the US Department of Justice, acting on behalf of the FDA, in July 2022 started discussions with Philips regarding the terms of a consent decree to resolve the identified issues, which Philips has now agreed.
+As a consequence of addressing the consent decree, the company recorded charges of EUR 363 million in December 2023, mainly consisting of EUR 240 million addition to the Respironics field action provision, EUR 82 million inventory write-down (refer to Inventories, starting on page 180), EUR 31 million onerous contract provision and EUR 6 million fixed asset impairment.

 24 Contingencies (extract)